 Stephen Harrison is Professor of Latin Literature at the University of Oxford, Fellow and Tutor in Classics at Corpus Christi College, Oxford, and Adjunct Professor at the universities of Copenhagen and Trondheim.
 He has published extensively on Latin literature and its reception, including the following volumes: A Commentary on Vergil, Aeneid 10 (OUP, 1991), Generic Enrichment in Vergil and Horace (OUP, 2007), Living Classics: Greece and Rome in Contemporary Poetry in English (edited volume; OUP, 2009), Louis MacNeice: The Classical Radio Plays (co-edited with Amanda Wrigley; OUP, 2013), and Classics in the Modern World: A Democratic Turn? (co-edited with Lorna Hardwick; OUP, 2013).

 Claire Kenward is Archivist and Researcher at the University of Oxford's Archive of Performances of Greek and Roman Drama (APGRD).
-She has published on the reception of Greek drama and epic in early modern England, though her current research and forthcoming publications focus on the reception of Homer's Iliad in science fiction and speculative fantasy; she is also the co-author and curator of the APGRD's two multimedia, interactive eBooks: Medea - A Performance History (2016) and Agamemnon - A Performance History (2018).
+She has published on the reception of Greek drama and epic in early modern England, as well as on the reception of Homer's Iliad in science fiction and speculative fantasy; she is also the co-author and curator of the APGRD's two multimedia, interactive eBooks: Medea - A Performance History (2016) and Agamemnon - A Performance History (2019).

 Contributors: Graeme Bird, Rachel Bryant, Colin Burrow, Imogen Choi, Marie-Louise Crawley, Cécile Dudouyt, Tatiana Faia, Barbara Graziosi, Emily Greenwood, Edith Hall, Lorna Hardwick, Stephen Harrison, Stephe Harrop, Tiphaine Karsenti, Margaret Kean, Claire Kenward, Robin Kirkpatrick, Fiona Macintosh, Justine McConnell, Pantelis Michelakis, Laura Monrós-Gaspar, Frederick Naerebout, Georgina Paul, Emily Pillinger, Tanya Pollard, Henry Power, Deana Rankin, Patrice Rankine, Margaret Reynolds, Thomas Sapsford, Arabella Stanger, Henry Stead, Tim Supple, Marchella Ward, David Wiles, Wes Williams.